kestra-io/docs/content/blogs/2023-11-21-custom-plugin.md

 Kestra is powerful in many ways: you can get started in a few minutes, build robust workflows, and manage everything as code and from the UI.

-But what about customization?
-What if you need custom plugins with your own embedded logics arising from business needs?
+But what if you need a dedicated plugin with your custom logic arising from business needs?

 Here again you're not lost: [Kestra](https://github.com/kestra-io/kestra) is composable by design!